 Vitiligo therapies today are mainly represented by the off-label use of corticosteroids and calcineurin inhibitors, both as monotherapy and combination therapies.
 These therapies act by diminishing the cellular immune response.
 Corticosteroids and calcineurin inhibitors constitute the first line of treatment and are most effective in an early onset of the disease.

-Combination therapies contribute the most toward the vitiligo treatment market size, which is expected to reach $2B by 2026 (that may seem large, but compare it to psoriasis with its $38B share of the market and you get some perspective).
+Combination therapies contribute the most toward the vitiligo treatment market size, which is expected to reach $2B by 2026 (that may seem large, but compare it to aesthetic devices with its $19B or psoriasis with its $38B share of the market and you get some perspective).

 A plethora of moderately effective combination therapies have always been a restraint to new vitiligo drug development.
 However, it’s expected that the dynamics of the vitiligo market will change rapidly in the next three to seven years, as both big and small biopharma companies have started to focus on the development of targeted treatments for vitiligo.